Persoon, C. H. (1794) Neues Magazin für die Botanik 1: 89

 So far only one find: Sjælland, Hornsherred, Jægerspris Nordskov.

-Hitherto only known from two collections in Germany, Hessen.
+L. stipitatum has only been published from two collections in Germany, Hessen.

 See Flatau, Leo 1984